-The Friends of Settle Swimming Pool is a charity whose aim is to assist in providing, promoting, improving and sustaining the swimming facilities for the benefit of the communities within the Settle area.”
+The stated purpose of the Friends was to “assist in providing, promoting, improving and sustaining the swimming facilities for the benefit of the communities within the Settle area.”
 In effect it acted as a long-term fund-raising vehicle to meet those additional costs not covered by the day-to-day operation of the pool.

 The idea of a separate charity arose in the early 1990s when a group of pool supporters realised that, in the long-term, substantial funds would be needed to sustain and develop the pool building that was by then already 20 years old.
 The trouble was that at that time the pool was run by representatives of other bodies, including the local authorities, and they tended to be reluctant to provide regular funding if the organisation was seen to be sitting on substantial and growing assets.

 The initial meeting of the Friends was attended by just 11 people, half of whom went on to become trustees, but the organisation has enjoyed massive support from the people and businesses of Settle and the surrounding area.